William Trent of Philadelphia

 Wealth Created from Slavery

 Slavery was central to Trent's wealth.
 Trent was active in the domestic slave trade, buying and selling enslaved people of African descent.
 We know of thirteen such transactions with other prominent Philadelphia men in just the few years (1703-1708) covered by trade ledgers in the archives of the Historical Society of Pennsylvania.
+The diagram below illustrates these transactions with arrows leading from Trent to one of the wealthy and influential people (almost all men) indicating the sale by Trent of the individuals in the blue boxes, while arrows leading to Trent represent his purchases.

 Slavery was central to Trent's wealth.
 Trent was active in the domestic slave trade, buying and selling enslaved people of African descent.
 We know of thirteen such transactions with other prominent Philadelphia men in just the few years (1703-1708) covered by trade ledgers in the archives of the Historical Society of Pennsylvania.
+The diagram below illustrates these transactions with arrows leading from Trent to one of the wealthy and influential people (almost all men) indicating the sale by Trent of the individuals in the blue boxes, while arrows leading to Trent represent his purchases.